tylerneylon/kkpuzzler/readme.md

 - [ ] Implment a method to eliminate known-bad grp_options in solver.py.
       See `solver.py` for a bit more on that.

+I sometimes store a _set_ in `grp_options`, but I don't think this is correct because we can have duplicates in a group.
+I think they should always be lists, sorted for standardization.
+They could alternatively be tuples:
+- [ ] Update `solver.py` to ensure that number lists in `grp_options` are lists
+      or tuples, never sets.

+___

 * I have a note in the Notes app called "KenKen methods of deduction and ideas" which is currently the central place for my thoughts on this repo.